ibm-cloud-docs/pattern-agentic-platform/white-paper.md

 ## Why {{site.data.keyword.wxorchestrate_full_notm}}?
 {: #why-orchestrate}

-Agents can be built with low code / no code and create workflow with internal and external agents as well as local and remote MCP tools.
-The workflows provide technical safeguard with security and AI governance into consideration.
+Agents can be built with low code / no code and and workflows can be created with internal and external agents as well as local and remote MCP tools.
+The workflows provide technical safeguards with security and AI governance in consideration.

 ## What It Does?
 {: #what-it-does}